MrAbhayTrivedi/DSA/README.md

 ## Course Reference

-All content in this repository is based on the "Code with Harry" DSA course.
+All content in this repository is based on the DSA course by "Code with Harry".

 ## How to Use This Repository